Development Environment with VSCode Debugging

 3. Set Breakpoints and Debug

 You can now set breakpoints in your code and debug as usual.
-When you make changes to the code, the application will automatically reload thanks to the --reload flag.
+When you make changes to the

 Configuration